pashacraydon/pashacraydon.github.io/_posts/2016-08-06-javascript-testing-in-a-node-environment.markdown

 categories: jekyll update
 ---

 Jsdom is an implementation of the DOM in javaScript.
-Because it is a DOM-like API instead of a real browser, your tests can run really quickly.
-Testing units like QUnit using phantomjs need to spawn browser processes to run their tests which can be very time consuming, especially, if you have hundreds of tests.

 Here is how to set it up using python and Django for generating html fixtures, mocha for javaScript testing and sinonjs for stubs and mocks.

 Install the packages from npm.